💰 Free Financial Tool

 2. Interest Rate

-Interest rate has a significant impact on EMI.
 Even a 1% difference in interest rate can change your EMI substantially on large loans.
 Always compare rates from multiple lenders before finalizing your loan.
-A good credit score is the best way to secure a lower interest rate.

 3. Loan Tenure